-- 11. The Academic Affairs Officers of Constituent Unions, in addition to any duties laid down by their respective Constitution, shall be responsible to the President, through the Deputy President (Education) for representing the academic interests of their members, - 12.
+- 11. The Academic Affairs Officers of Constituent Unions, in addition to any duties laid down by their respective Constitution, shall be responsible to the President for representing the academic interests of their members, - 12.
 The Academic Affairs Officers shall also: - 12.1.
 Be the academic representative to the Union and the College for the students in their constituency, - 12.2.
 Co-ordinate the activities of the other representatives in their constituency, - 12.3.
 Feedback all relevant decisions and information to students in their constituency, - 12.4.
-Be responsible to the Deputy President (Education) for the academic representation of students in their constituency,
+Be responsible to the Deputy President (Education) for the academic representation of students in their constituency, - 12.5.
+Hold meetings with all Department Representatives for their constituency, - 12.6.
+Carry out such duties as may, from time to time, be laid down by the Union Council or the Education & Representation Board,